-Learners begin to clarify and explore lines of inquiry based upon leadership concerns in their own settings.
-Action research methods are studied.
+Helps learners to begin to clarify and explore lines of inquiry based upon leadership concerns in their own settings.
+Studies action research methods.
 A research proposal is developed for implementation in EDUC5570.
-Prerequisite: All courses in emphasis.

-EDUC5570 Action Research Implementation Capstone Course #2 3 s.h.
-Learners engage in action research related to their leadership practice.
-Research study designed in EDUC5560 is implemented and results are presented to a group of their peers.
-Prerequisite: EDUC5560.
+EDUC5570 Action Research Capstone Course #2 3 s.h.

+Engages learners in action research related to their leadership practice.
+Implements research study designed in EDUC5560 and results are presented to a group of their peers.
+Prerequisite: EDUC5560